t3hbb/NSGenCS/README.md

 # How do?

-This is a two stage process.
+This is a two-stage process.
 The first takes your input file and obfuscates it according to your chosen method.
 Initially I have implemented two simple ones, the idea is that this will be an extensible framework that gives you the ability to customise it to your heart's content.

 If we look at the two simple methods, `xor` and `reverse`, both folders contain an `encrypt.txt` and a `decrypt.txt`.
 These are C# files that contain the transformations that you wish to apply to your code.
 In the case of `reverse` this is just `Array.Reverse(buf);` These can be as complicated or as simple as you wish.